abogutalan/flask-cis3210-labs/README.txt

 the browser and clicking that button at the second time illustrates an animation of the cat that is spesified in init.js file.

+- Clicking my name in the footer routes to my linkedIn account, and my student number routes to my github account.

 > export FLASK_APP=app.py

 Run command in the server: